TobinH/microTransit/README.md

 microTransit provides a set R language tools for building and analyzing quantitative polarized light microscopy (qPLM) data.

-A manuscript that describes the basis and utility of several of the functions in this package is in development.
-If you're interested in using these tools in the meantime, please contact me directly.
+A manuscript that describes the basis and utility of several of the functions in this package is currently in review.
+Please feel free to use the tools in the meantime; I'll update the package with citation info when it becomes available.